Ave Maria, Florida: Commerce

 Ave Maria is home to over 60 businesses, a water park, recreational parks, an indoor marketplace with local vendors, an amphitheater, dog park, trails, playgrounds, bocce and tennis courts, and a fitness center.
 The main Ave Maria Town Center has an open-air walkable design and covers 100,000 square feet.

 Ave Maria has condominiums, attached villas, and single family homes, with plans for a 300-unit apartment complex announced in 2023.
+In 2025, Ave Maria ranked 20th in the United States for new home sales among master-planned communities.

 In February 2025, thousands of attendees enjoyed food and beverages from the Town Center businesses at the annual Blues Brews and BBQ Festival.

 In April 2025, it was announced that Naples Comprehensive Health is collaborating with Barron Collier Companies to provide more medical services in town, including an Immediate Care Clinic and a freestanding 24-hour emergency room.
+In October 2025, it was confirmed that NCH has a 10-year, 4-phase plan for a 150-bed hospital for Ave Maria to be built on 18 acres of land donated by Barron Collier Companies.
+Phase one is scheduled to begin in May 2027 with the construction of the freestanding emergency room, medical offices, and imaging services with a planned opening in November 2028.